wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 removes one of the largest headaches for managing technical debt for your applications: keeping current on software updates.

-Following these methodologies, you will gain an understanding of how you might apply your own DevOps processes or automation to achieve significant agility and flexibility managing Liberty deployments with repeatable automated processes that significantly reduces risk to your
+Following these methodologies, you gain an understanding of how you might apply your own DevOps processes or automation to achieve significant agility and flexibility managing Liberty deployments with repeatable automated processes that significantly reduces risk to your